 Preheat the oven to 180 degrees C/ 350 degrees F

-Combine the olive oil, toasted sesame oil, cumin seeds, ground coriander, baharat spice mix, half a teaspoon of fine sea salt and a generous grinding of freshly ground black pepper at the bottom of another large bowl.
+Combine the olive oil, grated garlic, toasted sesame oil, cumin seeds, ground coriander, baharat spice mix, half a teaspoon of fine sea salt and a generous grinding of freshly ground black pepper at the bottom of another large bowl.